rodmoioliveira/Gnuplotting-Stuff/wrk2/README.md

       --height 1200 \
       --kmargin 7

   Create one or more SLA files.
-Then edit them to meet your specifications:
+Then edit the 1st column to meet your SLA requirements:
     pwrk2 --sla-new client1.sla
     pwrk2 --sla-new client2.sla